-A major area where we stray from the sound advice of financial advisers is our use of credit cards for cheap travel.
+A major area where we stray from the sound advice of some financial experts is our use of credit cards for cheap travel.
 Even though we use them for the basically all our purchases, we are still able to maintain that elusive ‘zero-based budget’ thanks to independently keeping track of all our spending on Google Drive spreadsheets.
 The credit card travel game definitely isn’t for everyone, and I would recommend you read my post on Things To Consider before applying for your first card.
 Under no circumstances would it be worth it to save money on travel while maintaining a credit card balance with 20%+ interest; that would be insane.

 But… if you’re organized and disciplined, credit cards are a great way to travel for cheap, or even free.
 These are the cards we currently use, and I’ve included the miles and points we earned for meeting our minimum spends, which may be more or less than what is currently offered.
 We get miles and points for certain credit card recommendations, so if you ever need a new card we’d love to refer you.

-Alaska Airlines Visa Signature Card: 25,000 Mileage Plan miles after meeting minimum spend.
+Bank of America Alaska Airlines Visa Signature: (that is an affiliate link) 25,000 Mileage Plan miles after meeting minimum spend.
 Earns 3x miles on Alaska and Virgin American purchases.
 1x miles on all other purchases. $99 Companion Fare every year.
 Free checked bag on Alaska and Virgin America flights for you and up to six other passengers on the same reservation.
 No foreign transaction fees. $75 annual fee.

 Why we keep this card: This was Greg’s first credit card so we’ve kept his account open to maintain a good credit history with Bank of America.
 I keep mine open because we love Alaska’s airline partners and the companion fare is an amazing deal if you ever fly Alaska Airlines.